 If you’ve ever brought a box of fresh doughnuts to the office on a Monday morning, you know how food can improve your team’s mood.
-Well-fed employees are happy employees, which is why companies like Warby Parker and Foursquare provide regular catered lunches.
-Other companies offer snack rooms, juice bars and visits from food trucks.
+Well-fed employees are happy, so companies like Warby Parker and Foursquare provide regular catered lunches.
+Other companies offer snack rooms, juice bars, and visits from food trucks.
 Even something as simple as a monthly pizza party or a weekly bagel delivery will give your team something tasty to look forward to.

 2. Happy hour

 Companies like AOL and Eventbrite have instituted regular in-office happy hours, inviting employees to grab a beer or two from a keg or beer cart while they finish out their workday.
 Some companies even offer an unlimited supply of adult beverages, showing their employees that they trust them not to abuse the privilege.
-Similarly, off-site happy hour gatherings give co-workers a chance to bond while blowing off some steam.
+Similarly, off-site happy hour gatherings allow co-workers to bond while blowing off steam.

 4. Stress relief

 All companies have those extra-stressful deadline days when everyone feels like biting each other’s heads off.
-Book a couple of masseuses to come to the office and work out people’s kinks in the conference room, and watch the stress melt away.
+Book a couple of masseuses to come to the office, work out people’s kinks in the conference room, and watch the stress melt away.
 Some employers even offer yoga classes and guided meditation.